gaevoy/gaevoy.github.io/_posts/2023-11-14-learn-enum-flags-csharp.md

 ## Solution

 Drumroll, please!
-Introducing the hero we've all been waiting for the `SetFlag` method!
+Introducing the hero we've all been waiting for: the `SetFlag` method!

 ```csharp
 using System.Linq.Expressions;